MicroEJ/docs/KernelDeveloperGuide/featuresCommunication.rst

 #.
 In the Shared Registry, check for an instance registered (publicly) by the Kernel.
 #.
 In the Shared Registry, check for an instance registered as a Shared Interface by an other Feature.

-If no instance was found, an attempt is made to create a new one of the provided type, assuming the type is embedded in the Kernel.
+If no instance was found, an attempt is made to create a new one of the provided type (possibly specified through properties), assuming the type is embedded in the Kernel.
 By default only types referenced directly in the code are embedded in the Kernel.
 Non-referenced types may be declared as `Required Types <https://docs.microej.com/en/latest/ApplicationDeveloperGuide/classpath.html#types>`_ to be embedded in the Kernel.

 .. note::